-Our in-depth look at Iron Maiden’s history began with a series of articles about the 1980s, the decade that made them.
+Our in-depth look at Iron Maiden’s history began with a series of chapters about the 1980s, the decade that made them.
 We started the journey by discussing the creation of the Maiden sound, and the coming and peak of their classic era with the arrival of Dickinson and drummer Nicko McBrain:

 After becoming the world’s biggest metal band in the mid-1980s and successfully experimenting with their sound in the closing years of that decade, Iron Maiden achieved a status that made people expect a great deal from them.
-The making and meaning of the classic albums Somewhere In Time and Seventh Son Of A Seventh Son illuminates in particular the importance of guitarist Adrian Smith to Maiden’s legacy:
+The making and meaning of the classic albums Somewhere In Time (1986) and Seventh Son Of A Seventh Son (1988) illuminates in particular the importance of guitarist Adrian Smith to Maiden’s legacy:

 What is also clear in retrospect is how Dickinson expected Maiden to develop along lines that never sat well with the rest of the band, the singer hoping to emulate the radical stylistic experimentation of classic rock bands like Led Zeppelin.
 Dickinson was thus deeply disappointed with Somewhere In Time and only temporarily pleased with Seventh Son Of A Seventh Son.
 He wanted something else.